(Originally Posted July, 2016)

 Romans 8:28

-Alexander Rich on page 148 deals with this issue as he prays:
+Alexander Rich on page 148 of the same book, deals with this SAME issue as he prays:

 “Lord, Your word says that when I need wisdom I should ask of You and You will give it to me generously.
 Oh Father, I need Your wisdom today.”